205 N. John Street, Highland Michigan 48357

 - Right to divide parcel in conformance with Land Division Act

-Once tentative approval is obtained, you will be required to provide a certified survey before the splits will be finalized.
-Taxes must be current before new parcel numbers are assigned.
+Once tentative approval is obtained, property taxes must be current before new parcel numbers are assigned.
 An applicant should also be aware that the state requires recordation of a survey and appropriate conveyance documents before a parcel can be transferred to another party.